Convergence Rates for Empirical Measures of Markov Chains in Dual and Wasserstein Distances: Proofs

-This follows directly from the triangle inequality for the distance $W_1$. \\ To apply \cref{mcd1} to the function $f$, we first need a general estimate for Lipschitz functions of the Markov chain. \begin{lemma} Let $n \in \N$ and $f \colon \X^{n+1} \to \R$ be a function which is Lipschitz with respect to the metric $d_{n+1}^{(1)}$ with constant $L$.
+To apply \cref{mcd1} to the function $f$, we first need a general estimate for Lipschitz functions of the Markov chain. \begin{lemma} Let $n \in \N$ and $f \colon \X^{n+1} \to \R$ be a function which is Lipschitz with respect to the metric $d_{n+1}^{(1)}$ with constant $L$.
 Then the function $F \colon \X \to \R$ defined by

 is Lipschitz with constant $L \sum_{j=0}^n \kappa^j \leq \frac{L}{1-\kappa}$. \end{lemma} Here $\E^x$ denotes the expectation for the Markov chain starting in $X_0=x$, and $d^{(1)}_{n+1}$ is given by \eqref{eq:lip:d1n}. \begin{proof} We show the statement by induction on $n$.
 If $n=1$ we have for $x,y \in \X$ that